EpeR1/canvas-on-debian/wiki/Canvas-LMS.md

 ## Configuring Postgres

 After installing Postgres, you will need to set your system username as a postgres superuser.
 You can do so by running the following commands:

     root@server:/$ sudo -u postgres createuser $USER
     root@server:/$ sudo -u postgres psql -c "alter user $USER with superuser" postgres

-You'll want to set up a Canvas user inside of Postgres.
-Note that in the below commands, you'll want to replace localhost with the hostname of the server Canvas is running on, if Canvas is running on a different server than Postgres.
+You will need to set up a Canvas user inside of Postgres.
+**Note:**  In the commands below, you'll need to replace **localhost** with the hostname of the server where Canvas is running on, if Canvas is running on a different server from Postgres.

-    # createuser will prompt you for a password for database user
+    # createuser will prompt you for a password for database user:
     root@server:/$ sudo -u postgres createuser canvas --no-createdb \
                           --no-superuser --no-createrole --pwprompt
     root@server:/$ sudo -u postgres createdb canvas_production --owner=canvas